bgoonz/web-dev-notes-resource-site/2-content/REACT/react-docs/blog/2016-07-13-mixins-considered-harmful.md

 This is fine while there are no new requirements.
 However this solution doesn't scale well.
 What if you want to support displaying multiple tooltips in a single component?
 You can't define the same mixin twice in a component.
 What if the tooltips need to be displayed automatically in a guided tour instead of on hover?
 Good luck decoupling `TooltipMixin` from `HoverMixin`.
 What if you need to support the case where the hover area and the tooltip anchor are located in different components?
 You can't easily hoist the state used by mixin up into the parent component.
 Unlike components, mixins don't lend themselves naturally to such changes.

 Every new requirement makes the mixins harder to understand.
 Components using the same mixin become increasingly coupled with time.
 Any new capability gets added to all of the components using that mixin.
-There is no way to split a “simpler” part of the mixin without either duplicating the code or introducing more dependencies and indirection between mixins.
+There is no way to split a "simpler" part of the mixin without either duplicating the code or introducing more dependencies and indirection between mixins.
 Gradually, the encapsulation boundaries erode, and since it's hard to change or remove the existing mixins, they keep getting more abstract until nobody understands how they work.

 These are the same problems we faced building apps before React.
 We found that they are solved by declarative rendering, top-down data flow, and encapsulated components.
 At Facebook, we have been migrating our code to use alternative patterns to mixins, and we are generally happy with the results.
 You can read about those patterns below.